23 Jan How a Bad Year Made Me a Better Person

 Who Am I?
 Who Are You?

 We all define ourselves in a number of ways; we subconsciously take on a persona that often starts in childhood.
 For me, the main melody running through my life was I’m The Problem Solver, The Achiever, The Doer.
 The refrain of my story was “Daniela can cope with / conquer / learn / do / fix anything.”
-It was said to me as well-meant praise by family and teachers, and later others in my life.
+It was well-meant praise by family and teachers, and later others in my life.
 And it stuck: I enjoyed the challenge of being everyone’s go-to person, as much as the satisfaction of a job well done and having helped someone.

 But in 2017 so much became unstuck, things were out of my control – house move, accident, whiplash, work hours, no gym, no social life for a long while – and I simply could no longer function as The Capable Doer.